multiplicit-com/Office2KDP/README.md

 # Office2KDP

 **Office2KDP** is an Excel-powered publishing toolkit designed for authors and indie publishers who use Microsoft Office.
 It automates the setup of KDP-ready interior files and book covers using familiar tools like Word, Excel, and PowerPoint — no design software or advanced formatting required.

+This tool can act as a calculator to add settings to your own files, or generate ready-to-edit document templates.

 ---

 ## ✨ Features

-- 📄 **Export KDP-formatted Word manuscripts** with perfect margins, headers, and gutter settings
+- 📄 **Export KDP-formatted Word manuscript templates** with perfect margins, headers, and gutter settings
 - 📊 **Interactive trim size and margin calculator** powered by named ranges and dropdowns
 - 📎 **Smart Word macro** that builds a new document with all the correct layout settings
 - 📐 **Cover dimension calculator** based on trim size, spine width, bleed, DPI, and binding